glpi-project/doc-agent/README.md

 $ pip install sphinx-autobuild
 ```

-You can then use the `livehtml` command:
+You can then use the `sphinx-autobuild` command:
 ```
-$ make livehtml
+$ sphinx-autobuild source build/html
 ```

+And access your documentation on the proposed link: `http://127.0.0.1:8000`

 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-sa/4.0/80x15.png" /></a>